samdphillips/raco-static-web/README.md

 ## Usage

 1. Ensure `raco` is in your `$PATH`.
-2. Open terminal in folder you want to serve.
+2. Open terminal in directory you want to serve.
   - Alternatively use the `-d` command line option to specify a directory.
-3. Run `raco static-web` to serve the current folder.
+3. Run `raco static-web` to serve the current directory.

 For help and options use `raco help static-web`.